weird-af/weird-af/README.md

 # hello-world
-i am weir-af
+i am weird-af
 dont you think that!!